apache/pekko-connectors/docs/src/main/paradox/amqp.md

 ### With sink

-Create a sink, that accepts and forwards @apidoc[akka.util.ByteString]s to the AMQP server.
+Create a sink, that accepts and forwards @apidoc[org.apache.pekko.util.ByteString]s to the AMQP server.

 @apidoc[AmqpSink$] is a collection of factory methods that facilitates creation of sinks.
 Here we created a *simple* sink, which means that we are able to pass `ByteString`s to the sink instead of wrapping data into @apidoc[amqp.WriteMessage]s.